Day 7, August 17th, Waterfalls CG to First Valley Six Passes. 22 km, 1000 m elevation gain, 780 m elevation loss, 9 hrs (Segment 26, Segment 27).

 It rained all night at times quite hard.
 I was awake at 5 am listening to the rain wondering how the day was going to unfold.
 I have hiked in the rain many times and the toughest part for me is actually getting out of the tent and into the rain.
 Once outside I really do not mind the rain too much.
 Just after 7 am the rain started to diminish and by 7:30 am the rain had ceased altogether.
 Getting up late was not really the plan but having a good rest was not a bad thing.
 I really was not worried about the time as it was still light till quite late and the goal for the day was about 25 km.
 Our pan today was to enter the Six Passes Route.
 I did have a permit but it was for tomorrow.
 I was non-committal on what to do but a friend who had done the GDT said that I had a permit so if I was a day early it would be fine.

-We ran into our first challenge when Emily dug into her food bag and found that over half her Logan Bread that she was planning to eat for breakfast had gone moldy!
+We ran into our first challenge when Micah dug into their food bag and found that over half their Logan Bread that they were planning to eat for breakfast had gone moldy!
 I had kept my Logan Bread in the freezer until I packed it the day before I left for the hike.
-Emily had put her Logan Bread in a cold room before the hike.
+Micah had put their Logan Bread in a cold room before the hike.
 Obviously the cold room was not adequate to keep the Logan Bread from going moldy over a few weeks.
-On Emily’s John Muir Trail hike she had eaten Logan Bread for breakfast but had vacuum packed it.
+On Micah’s John Muir Trail hike they had eaten Logan Bread for breakfast but had vacuum packed it.
 It might be time to invest in some new equipment for food storage.
 We were able to manage with food for the trip but I think we both wished we had a just little more.

 Back on the trail we soon covered the 1.2 km to the junction with the Maligne Pass Trail.
 I would like to know why but Parks Canada has decided to not maintain the Maligne Pass Trail.
 I was expecting the trail to be more like Day 4 through the Cataract and I my expectations would prove to be correct.